cosmocode/formserver/README.md

 # Form server

 This is a PHP app that generates HTML forms from YAML descriptions.

-It will save and optionally email the submitted data.
+It can save and/or email the submitted data.

+## Use cases

+### Save data

+This is the default behavior of the app.
 The goal is to gather user-specific data.
 The initial submissions may be incomplete and can be updated at a later time without the need for additional authentication mechanisms or databases.

 Each form is accessed via a direct link, which contains the form ID (form directory).

+### Do not persist, only send

+If the save button is disabled in [form configuration](doc/meta.md), no data is persisted.
+Each submission  is completely independent of each other.
+Multiple users can safely access the same form.

 ## Usage